HaiyongJiang/3DHumanSynthesis/README.md

 # Learning from Synthetic Humans (SURREAL)

-This is the code for the following paper:
+This is the code adopted from the following paper:

 Gül Varol, Javier Romero, Xavier Martin, Naureen Mahmood, Michael J. Black, Ivan Laptev and Cordelia Schmid, [Learning from Synthetic Humans](https://arxiv.org/abs/1701.01370), CVPR 2017.